 No matter how many times I visit The National Gallery in London, certain paintings continue to fascinate me.
-These paintings pull me into the artist’s world, allowing me to see the world through their eyes and travel through time to the location of their work: the intricate detail, beauty and artistry of their timeless masterpiece enthralling with every new visit.
-For me, one of these paintings is Canaletto’s A Regatta on the Canal, completed around 1740.
-Canaletto brings Venice to life in sumptuous detail as we are drawn into a city carnival in full swing, gondola’s racing up the canal.
-The crowds joyously celebrating the event as the sun beats down on the floating city.
+These paintings pull me into the artist’s world, allowing me to see the world through their eyes and travel through time to the location of their work – their intricate detail, beauty and artistry enthralling me with every visit.
+One of these paintings is Canaletto’s A Regatta on the Canal, completed around 1740.
+In this exquisite work, Canaletto brings Venice to life in sumptuous detail as we join the city carnival with gondolas racing on the canal while the crowds joyously celebrate the event.

 But why do I find myself drawn to this painting again and again?
 Is it the sheer beauty of the work?
 Or the exquisite detail?
-Or maybe it’s the hidden stories laying undiscovered in the faces of the bustling crowd?
-In truth, it’s all three, with beauty, mystery and meticulous detail combining to create a work of fascination.
-The painting calling to me like a flower to a bee as I step into the vast Victorian grandeur of the Gallery.
-Just like a painting, films also have the power to create this level of fascination.
-But here, the canvas is celluloid, the director the artist, the cinematographer the brush and the actors the soul.
+Or maybe it’s the hidden stories lying undiscovered in the faces of the bustling crowd?
+In truth, it’s all three.
+Here the beauty, mystery and meticulous detail combine to create a work of fascination, the painting calling to me like a flower to a bee as I step into the Gallery.
+Just like that divine painting, films also have the power to create this level of fascination.
+But here, the canvas is celluloid, the director the artist, the cinematographer the brush and the actors the paint.

-Following a disastrous concert, composer Gustav von Aschenbach (Dirk Bogarde) travels to Venice to escape a career in freefall.
-His trip, one of isolation, recuperation and hope as he seeks the return of the artistic flair that once made him famous.
-As he settles into the luxury of the Grand Hôtel des Bains, Aschenbach sees Tadzio (Björn Andrésen), a teenage boy travelling with his mother.
+Following a disastrous concert, composer Gustav von Aschenbach (Dirk Bogarde) travels to Venice to escape his career.
+His trip is one of isolation, recovery and hope as he seeks to find an artistic flair that is now allusive.
+However, as he settles into the luxury of the Grand Hôtel des Bains, Aschenbach sees Tadzio (Björn Andrésen), a teenage boy travelling with his mother.
 Aschenbach finds himself enthralled by the boy, his mind an ocean of confusion, obsession and infatuation as he watches the boy from a distance.
-However, as rumours of a plague spread through Venice, Aschenbach’s obsession will ultimately lead to his own destruction.
-The beauty of Tadzio a honey trap as Venice is gripped by cholera.
+However, as rumours of a plague spread through Venice, Aschenbach’s obsession will lead to his own destruction, with Tadzio’s beauty a honey trap as Venice is gripped by cholera.

-Many have argued that Visconti’s film is unacceptable and unsettling, encouraging an acceptance of paedophilia as a normal desire.
-However, this argument views Death in Venice as a simplistic story of forbidden love, ignoring the complexity sitting at the heart of its narrative.
-It laces concepts of beauty and desire together without understanding the difference between each.
-After all, while beauty, love and desire are interlinked, they also have different emotional connections.
-For example, we see beauty in the carved perfection of Michelangelo’s David, but that does not mean we desire the figure sexually.
+Over the years since its release, many have argued that Visconti’s film is both unacceptable and unsettling, an open acceptance of paedophilia.
+However, this argument views Death in Venice as a simplistic story of forbidden love while ignoring the complexity at the heart of its narrative.
+After all, while beauty, love and desire are interlinked, they also have different emotional connections and patterns.
+For example, we see beauty in the carved perfection of Michelangelo’s David, but that does not mean we desire the figure sexually?
 Equally, Ruben’s Apollo is a figure of sculpted male beauty, but does that mean we view the painting from a perspective of sexual desire?

-In truth, throughout history, the image of the young man has found itself associated with ideas of perfection, strength and beauty.
+Throughout history, the young male form has found itself associated with ideas of perfection, strength and beauty.
 This can be seen in paintings that take us from early depictions of Christ to Andrea Mantegna’s Saint Sebastian and Caravaggio’s extensive catalogue of work.
-Meanwhile, in our modern world, the music industry sold male teenage beauty through the boyband.
-While at the same time, Hollywood placed teenage male stars front and centre in blockbuster roles to pull in a crowd.
-However, youth is fleeting, and the puppy dog looks of a teenage boy sail by in just a few short years.
+Meanwhile, in our modern world, the music industry sells male teenage beauty through the perfection of the boyband, while Hollywood embraces teenage male stars as the new teen idols.
+However, in reality, youth is fleeting, and the puppyish looks of the teenage boy quickly fade as the boy becomes a man.